Soccer-Champions Japan make winning start as Australia crush Indonesia | Sports-Games

 Two-time defending champions Japan brushed aside Myanmar 5-0 in their opening game at the Women's Asian Cup in Pune on Friday while joint-favourites Australia thrashed Indonesia 18-0.

-Two-time defending champions Japan brushed aside Myanmar 5-0 in their opening game at the Women's Asian Cup in Pune on Friday while joint-favourites Australia thrashed Indonesia 18-0.
 Chelsea striker Sam Kerr scored five times and Emily van Egmond hit four in Mumbai as Tony Gustavsson's side showed no mercy to an inexperienced Indonesia side marking the country's first qualification for the finals since 1989.
+Kerr also became Australia's all-time leading scorer with her career 54th goal, breaking the previous record held by former men's international Tim Cahill.

-Ellie Carpenter, Kyah Simon and Hayley Raso claimed braces while Caitlin Foord, Mary Fowler and Aivi Luik were also on the scoresheet as the 2018 runners-up made an uncompromising start to life in Group B. Australia have been drawn with the Philippines and Thailand, who meet later on Friday.
+Ellie Carpenter, Kyah Simon and Hayley Raso claimed braces while Caitlin Foord, Mary Fowler and Aivi Luik were also on the scoresheet as the 2018 runners-up made an uncompromising start to life in Group B. The Matildas moved to the top of Group B on three points, with the Philippines in second spot on goal difference following their 1-0 victory over Thailand.

+The Philippines, who had not beaten Thailand in 12 previous attempts, earned a late victory at Navi Mumbai's DY Patil Stadium after Thai keeper Waraporn Boonsing spilled forward Chandler McDaniel's shot in the 81st minute.
+Earlier, West Ham United midfielder Yui Hasegawa struck twice for Japan as Futoshi Ikeda's side made light work of Myanmar in their opening Group C match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)